34 boulevard Barbes,

 Built in 1914 as a movie theatre with a narrow lobby on the boulevard Barbes and a huge facade on the other side of the building on a small street, this movie theatre was never twinned and kept its Neo-Classical style design until the end.

-The auditorium had something magic with two balconies a stage and was run by the same family until closing.
+The auditorium had something magic with two balconies and a stage.
+It was run by the same family until closing.
 After a long period as a neighbourhood theatre, and due to the change of patrons in this district during the 1960’s (mostly immigrants from North Africa), the programme policy turned to B movies and karate movies.

 In 1985, after an adult movies programme policy which was not successful, the Barbes Palace closed despite many vain attempts to get the building listed because it really deserved to be.